-If your vehicle does not have air conditioning, the rear window defogger will remain on until the button is pressed again.
+If your vehicle does not have air conditioning, the rear window defogger will remain on until the button is pressed again or the engine is turned off.

 If your vehicle has air conditioning, the rear window defogger will turn off about 10 minutes after the button is pressed.
 The defogger can also be turned off by pressing the button again or by turning the engine off.